Java math FAQ: How do I square a number in Java?

 You can square a number in Java in at least two different ways:

-Here’s how to square a number by multiplying it by itself:
+This is how you square a number by multiplying it by itself:

-In that case, if you print the value of
+In this example if you print the value of

 square, it will be 4.